mhedlund7/procedural-final-project/README.md

 ## Final Results

-Before sharing the final results, I made some additional updates to my r=procedural bird wings.
+Before sharing the final results, I made some additional updates to my procedural bird wings.
 The main change I made was using a groom to create the base of the wing like I mentioned in the last milestone.
 The groom by itself for my default wing is shown below.
 |![](NewImages/Groom.png)|![](NewImages/Groom2.png)|
 |:--:|:--:|